Table of Contents

 Unexpected Shifting Sands

-A sudden jerk often activates this pattern in the hip.
+A sudden jerk often activates this pattern pain in the sacrum during sleep (and other activities).
 Patients report that this happened after a fall, hike on uneven ground, walking in sand, mountain biking, or vigorous tennis.
 Some have latent trigger points that become more active when they unexpectedly walk, stand, or sit for long periods.

 Sit Pretty